 - Start bike on stand

 - First 5 minute period, operate the bike on the stand with a combination of idle and high RPM operation. (avoid prolonged high RPM but spin the rear wheel good at least once or twice per minute)

 - Allow bike to cool

 - Ride for 15 minutes maximum (avoid prolonged high RPM operation and avoid abusing the clutch with throttle blipping.

-- Allow bike to cool and inspect bike for loose fasteners.
+- Cool and inspect bike for loose fasteners.

-- Avoid prolonged operation at Wide Open Throttle for the next half hour.
+- Next 1⁄2 hour of operation, avoid prolonged operation at Wide Open Throttle.

 - After 1 hour of operation

-- o Check for loose bolts and nuts.
+- Check for loose bolts and nuts on the bike and retighten as necessary (proper toque values are listed under Specifications).

-- o Clean the carburetor bowl.
+- Clean the carburetor bowl.

-- o Change the transmission / clutch lubricant.
+- Change the transmission / clutch lubricant.

 - Check CFD torque and adjust as necessary

 - After 8 hours of operation

 - Change the fork oil.

-- Have a Certified Cobra Mechanic or suspension specialist change the shock oil.
+- Have a Certified Cobra Mechanic change the shock oil.

 - Your bike is now ready for the highest level of competition!

 NOTE: During break-in the bike will likely lose some engine coolant through the radiator overflow hose.
-Losing up to 4 oz (120 ml) is normal.
+Losing up to 4 oz (120 ml, 1⁄2 cup) is normal.
 Proper coolant level will cover the top of the radiator cores.
 Removing the radiator cap and looking inside is the only way to check the coolant level.

-Never remove the radiator cap of a machine that has a warm engine.
+Never open the radiator cap of a machine that has a hot or warm engine or one that has recently been ridden.
 Burning and scalding could occur.